Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon HD 4870 2GB should be a bit faster than the Radeon R7 260X in general. (explain)
+Memory BandwidthTheoretically, the Radeon HD 4870 2GB should perform a little bit faster than the Radeon R7 260X in general. (explain)

-Texel RateThe Radeon R7 260X will be much (approximately 105%) faster with regards to anisotropic filtering than the Radeon HD 4870 2GB. (explain)
+Texel RateThe Radeon R7 260X will be a lot (about 105%) better at anisotropic filtering than the Radeon HD 4870 2GB. (explain)

-Pixel RateIf running with a high resolution is important to you, then the Radeon R7 260X is superior to the Radeon HD 4870 2GB, and very much so. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon R7 260X is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison